 “I have nothing to hide.
 I did not hurt my brother and I know nothing about who killed him,” Lisa told Dateline.
 “But I will not take a lie detector test because they made me feel so uncomfortable.
 The investigators made me lose hope.”

 Detective Mattison told Dateline he is confident the case will be solved.
 “It’s just going to take a while to get there,” he said.
 “It’s going to take a break from somebody close [to Robert].”

 Of course, no matter who comes forward, nothing will bring Robert back.

 Robert’s sister, who reached out to Dateline asking for her brother’s case to be featured, explained the family’s loss.
 “My brother stepped in and became that rock for my family after my Dad died,” Lisa said.
 “He was just so nice and loving and goofy and funny.
 We miss him every day.”

 The Placer County Crime Stoppers are offering a $1,000 award for tips that lead to an arrest.
 Anyone with information is encouraged to call them at 1-800-923-8191 or visit tips.placercrimestoppers.com.
 Anonymous tips are accepted.

 Editor’s note: A previous version of this story stated Lisa Vargas had screaming fights with Robert about money before his death; it was his mother, Eula.
+A previous version stated Eula, Lisa and Robert's cousin discovered the body; Eula discovered it.
 A previous version also stated Robert was “shot in the back multiple times;” Robert was shot once in the head and once in the back.